The 4 Branches of Astrology

 - Full Moon: Moon opposed to the Sun, indicates quarrels, advantage to youngest, upset.

-- Bound or Twelfth-Part of a Malefic: Moon in a twelfth-part or bound ruled by Mars or Saturn.
+- End of Signs: Moon in the last bound of a sign, which is a bound ruled by Mars or Saturn.

 - 9th House Moon in a twin sign: Moon in IX and in a mutable or common sign.